One of the Galápagos "newest species"!

 Both male and females have exactly the same marking and coloration

 Galápagos Shearwaters are often seen at sea feeding alongside Boobies and other shearwaters

-Highlights where the Galapagos Shearwater can be seen
+Spots where the Galapagos Shearwater can be observed

 Gardner Bay is a wonderfully sheltered area on the eastern shore of Espanola Island.
 It boasts one of the best beaches in the Galápagos, with superb white sand.
 There is nowhere better on the archipelago to simply sit back, relax, and take in the marvels of the wildlife around you.